-Important Deadlines
+Important Deadline

-Who May Apply?
+Who May Apply

-• A credit-bearing vocational certificate/certificate/associate degree program
+• A credit-bearing vocational certificate, certificate, or associate degree program.

-• A registered apprenticeship program
+• A registered apprenticeship program.

 Eligibility Criteria

-• Are enrolled in at a community college and are seeking a credit certificate, associate degree, a sequence of non-credit courses that leads to licensure or certification*
+• Be enrolled in a credit certificate, associate degree program, or a sequence of noncredit courses leading to licensure or certification.*

 Income Requirements

-Student must be within the required adjusted income limits based on the applicable tax year:
+The student must be within the required adjusted income limits based on the applicable tax year:

 Academic Year